The 13 best true crime series on Netflix right now for real addicts

 The Staircase is a 13-episode, Netflix true crime docuseries about the 2001 death of novelist Michael Peterson's wife, Kathleen Peterson.
 He claimed she died after falling down the stairs at their home, but a medical examiner determined she had been beaten with a weapon, which led to Peterson becoming a suspect in what would become a murder investigation.

-If Netflix true crime isn't your thing, or you've already binge watched all the crime you can possibly take, Netflix has also recently released dramas such as Sex Education and You, and the documentary about the Fyre Festival.
+If Netflix true crime isn't your thing, or you've already binge watched all the crime you can possibly take, Netflix has also recently released dramas such as Sex Education and You, and the documentary about the Fyre Festival, and theres a new David Attenborough documentary coming too.